CORZ Investors Have Opportunity to Lead Core Scientific, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-3, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Core Scientific Inc. ("Core Scientific" or the "Company") (NASDAQ: CORZ).
+BENSALEM, Pa., Jan.
+5, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Core Scientific Inc. ("Core Scientific" or the "Company") (NASDAQ: CORZ).

 Class Period: January 3, 2022 – October 26, 2022